AppertaFoundation/openeyes/README.md

 Resources
 ---------

+This is the main repository for development of the core OpenEyes framework.
+Event type modules are being developed in other repositories both by ourselves and third party developers.
+(EG: [OphCoCorrespondence](https://github.com/openeyes/OphCoCorrespondence)).
+You may also be interested in our [EyeDraw repository](https://github.com/openeyes/EyeDraw) - this code is used by OpenEyes but may also be used independently.

 The principal source of information on OpenEyes is [the OpenEyes website](http://www.openeyes.org.uk)

 If you're interested in the OpenEyes project, join our announcements mailing list by sending a blank email to: <announcements+subscribe@openeyes.org.uk>

 You can also send general enquiries to our main email address: <info@openeyes.org.uk>

-You can find us on twitter at: [http://twitter.com/openeyes_oef]
+You can find us on twitter at: http://twitter.com/openeyes_oef

 A demo version of OpenEyes featuring fictional patient data for testing purposes is available at: <http://staging.openeyes.org.uk>